BoisterousGaming/Dark-Souls-III-Cheat-Engine-Guide/README.md

 Unlock all bonfire.

 ##### Teleport
-Show your current position and can be changed to teleport your character to specified cordinations.
+Show you your current position and can be changed to teleport your character to specified cordinations.

 ##### 100% Drop Rate